946923759/replicant/syntax.md

 Argument 1: Variable name to set. `____` and `__choice__` are reserved variables and setting them will fail.
 Generally you should not prefix and suffix your variables with __.

 Argument 2: operand.

+Argument 3 (optional): if this variable is global.

 | operand examples | what it does |
 | ---------------- | ------------ |